STELLA-LYE/tp/docs/UserGuide.md

 ### <span id='feature-editgroup'> Editing a group: `editgroup` <span>

-You can edit an existing group in TutorsContactsPro, so that you can remain up to date with each group's information.
+Edits an existing group in TutorsContactsPro, so that you can remain up to date with each group's information.

-Format: format: `editgroup g/[GROUP NAME] tg/[TELEGRAM INVITE LINK]`
+Format: format: `editgroup g/GROUP_NAME tg/TELEGRAM_LINK`

 > ⚠️️ **Constraint:**
-> * `GROUP_NAME` must be in the correct format of `TUT/REC/LAB` + `2-digit number`
+> * `GROUP_NAME` must be in the correct format of `TUT/REC/LAB` + `2-digit number`.
-> * The invite link must be a valid Telegram group invite link
+> * The telegram invite link must be a valid Telegram group invite link.

 > ℹ️ **Information:**
 > * Assigns a Telegram group invite link to a group with given group name.